dsalas08/python-projects-portfolio/README.md

 “This game taught me how to break logic into clean classes and how movement works using coordinates and directions.
 It was one of the most fun projects to build!”

+🕹️ Pong Game (Day 22 – 100 Days of Python)
+Description:
+A 2-player Pong clone built using the turtle graphics module.
+Implements real-time paddle movement, ball physics, collision detection, scoring, and speed increase logic using object-oriented programming.

+Skills Used:
+Python, OOP, Classes, Game Loop, Turtle Graphics, Collision Detection, State Reset, Keyboard Control

+Files & Structure:

+main.py: Game loop and logic

+paddle.py: Paddle class

+ball.py: Ball class with bounce and speed logic

+scoreboard.py: Scoreboard class

+GitHub:
+🔗 View Project on GitHub

+💬 Personal Reflection
+“This project helped me understand how to split game logic into separate class files.
+I got more comfortable working with object-oriented design, especially how to create behaviors like bouncing and speed increase using methods.
+It was fun seeing it all come together in a real-time game I could actually play.”

 ## 🚀 Coming Soon
 - Coffee Machine (Functional + OOP)